Michael Corbey: Biography

 Corbey started his career working in industry and consultancy.
-In 1993 he returned to the academic world and became Associate Professor at the Faculty of Economics of the Tilburg University.
+In 1993 he returned to the academic world and became Assistant Professor at the Faculty of Economics of the Tilburg University.
 In 1997-98 he was Visiting faculty at the INSEAD Business School in Fontainebleau.
-In 1999 he was appointed Professor Management Accounting and Control at the Maastricht University and Director of the Register Controller program.
-In 2002 he was appointed Professor of Management Accounting and Control at the TIAS School for Business and Society at the Tilburg University.
+In 1999 he was appointed Full Professor of Management Accounting and Control at Maastricht University and Director of the Register Controller program.
+In 2002 he was appointed Full Professor of Management Accounting and Control at TIAS School for Business and Society, Tilburg University.